Skip to content

 There’s a deeper layer of self-reliance most people skip, and it’s worth naming.
 You can download Bitcoin Core — free, open-source software — and run a full node that holds a copy of the entire blockchain and independently checks every transaction and block against the network’s rules.

 Why bother?
 Because it replaces trust with verification.
 Without a node, you’re taking someone else’s word that your coins exist, that the supply cap is being honoured, that no one is quietly cheating.
 With one, you confirm it yourself.
 A node is the difference between believing the rules are intact and proving they are.
-It needs around 500 GB of storage and a connection, costs nothing in fees, and is entirely optional — but the more independent nodes exist, the harder it becomes for anyone to change Bitcoin’s rules without the network simply rejecting them.
+A full archival node needs around 760 GB of storage as of mid-2026 and grows roughly 50–60 GB a year, so plan for a 1–2 TB drive rather than the “500 GB” figure that circulates in older guides (live blockchain size tracker).
+A pruned node validates every rule with a fraction of that.
+It costs nothing in fees and is entirely optional — but the more independent nodes exist, the harder it becomes for anyone to change Bitcoin’s rules without the network simply rejecting them.
 Sovereignty, at its root, is just the ability to check.

 There’s also a sober planning dimension that the excitement tends to bury: estate.
 Self-custodied assets don’t pass automatically to anyone.
 If you’re hit by a bus and only you know where the seed phrase is, the funds are gone as surely as if you’d lost the key yourself.
 Document, securely, how a trusted person could recover your holdings — because self-custody without succession planning is just a slow way to lose money to your own mortality.